How to Negotiate Salary Like a Pro: Step-by-Step Guide

 5. Tips for negotiating a salary to be successful

-- Don’t forget to include total compensation: When discussing your salary, consider all parts of your compensation package, such as bonuses, health insurance, retirement plans, and other benefits.
+• Don’t forget to include total compensation: When discussing your salary, consider all aspects of your compensation package, including bonuses, health insurance, retirement plans, and other benefits.
 For example, a $100,000 salary with a 20% bonus and benefits is a notable full package.

 6. Common salary negotiation mistakes to avoid